jundalisay/superb/content/en/maharlika/laws/epira/chapter-9.md

 ---

-## SEC.
-68. Review of IPP Contracts
+## Section 68.
+Review of IPP Contracts

 This creates an inter-agency committee chaired by:
 - the Secretary of Finance